tech-writing-lab/style-guide/README.md

 > - [Chinese (Traditional) README](README.zh-tw.md)
 > - [Chinese (Simplified) README](README.zh-cn.md)

-This documentation is compiled from [Google developer documentation style guide](https://developers.google.com/style).
+This documentation is compiled from [Google developer documentation style guide](https://developers.google.com/style), which is licensed under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).

 To start reading the style guide, use the following links for specific language translations: